 Take a guided walk in the rainforest, home to several endemic bird species, clouds of butterflies and rare plant life.
-This walk offers excellent photographic opportunities and the knowledgeable guide will provide a great insight into this globally important habitat.
+This walk offers excellent photographic opportunities and the knowledgeable guide provides a great insight into this globally important habitat.

 Walk through the local village, and learn about community life and Bwindi Community Hospital that started as a health clinic under a tree and now provides vital medical and educational services to over 60,000 people.
-Also take a tour of our local tea processing operation at the lodge which enables guests to see the various different methods for tea growing and at the end of the tour taste some of our own grown tea!
+Also take a tour of the local tea-processing operation at the lodge which enables guests to see the various different methods for tea growing and at the end of the tour taste some of our own grown tea!
 The Volcanoes Safaris Partnership Trust supports both projects.

 Discover the traditions of the Batwa Pygmies, and learn about the native tribal inhabitants of the forest.
 The indigenous people of Bwindi forest, though no longer resident in the forest, still practice many of their traditional hunter-gatherer skills.

-Transfer from Bwindi lodge to the Kihihi airstrip, approximate transfer time of 2 hours.
+Transfer from Bwindi Lodge to the Kihihi airstrip, an approximate transfer time of 2 hours.
 Leave with the 09:45 am (arrive at 11:25 am) or 14:05 pm (arrive at 15:55 pm) return flight to Entebbe and connect in time for your return flight.